Rick's Daily Tips

 So will I be charged extra if I use Wi-Fi to watch my videos?

-Rick’s answer: Your daughter is right Debby.
-Switching your phone over to Wi-Fi whenever possible will help prevent you from exceeding your monthly data limit.
+Rick’s answer: Debby, switching your phone over to Wi-Fi whenever possible will definitely help prevent you from exceeding your monthly cellular data limit.

-Unless you have a satellite Internet connection or some other Internet plan with a ridiculously low monthly data limit you won’t go over your data allotment with that service either.
+Unless you have a satellite Internet connection or some other Internet plan with a ridiculously low monthly data limit you shouldn’t go over your monthly data allotment with your Internet provider.

 In a nutshell, using the Wi-Fi signal from your own wireless router and/or free public Wi-Fi connections should allow you to watch your streaming videos without having to pay anything extra.

-4G is really nice and it’s very convenient, but as you now know it can end up being quite expensive if you go over your monthly cellular data allotment.
+Cellular data is really nice and extremely convenient, but as you now know it can end up being quite expensive if you go over your monthly cellular data allotment.

 Popular…